mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.md

 ## Class: MessageQueueing.Services.MessageContextFactory
-Factory for creating instances of .
+Factory for creating instances of
+ *See: T:Eliassen.MessageQueueing.Services.IMessageContext*.

 Initializes a new instance of the class.
 ### Methods

 #### Constructor
 Initializes a new instance of the class.
-Factory for creating instances of .
+Factory for creating instances of
+ *See: T:Eliassen.MessageQueueing.Services.IMessageContext*.

 ##### Parameters
 * *serviceProvider:* The service provider for creating instances.